Case Overview

 - Identify potentially harmful medications

-- Examine the facts around how the medication harmed you
+- Examine how the medication harmed you

 - Evaluate the manufacturer’s compliance with FDA regulations